CurlyCoconutTree/curly-flix/README.md

 1. First check ip route.
 Did your changes stick?
 2. Check your firewall rules.
 Did those changes stick?
 3. Ping NAS and ping Gateway, look at your network configuration.
+4. Check the contents of the subfolders under `/media`, are they populated with your files?
-4. Restart system
+5. Restart system
-5. Check 1-3 again
+6. Check 1-4 again
-6. Restart all containers
+7. Restart all containers

 ## Not Transcoding?
 1. Do you have VAAPI selected for Transcoding in Jellyfin?